+3. 50.0 010 Program established. - 000000000000000000000000000000000000000

-3.50.020 Costs.
+- 3.50.020 Costs.

-3.50.030 Activities.
+- 3.50.030 Activities.

+- 3.50.040 Fund established.

-3.50.050 Deposits.
+- 3.50.050 Deposits.

 3.50.010 Program established.

 A parks and recreation program ("program") of and for the city of Granger, Washington, is hereby created and established for the purpose of providing youth sports activities to children.
 The program shall be overseen, managed, and supervised by the mayor.
 The mayor may appoint a director to conduct and manage the day-to-day operations of the program.
 Any such director shall perform the services and work required by that position gratuitously and on a voluntary basis.
 The director may be paid a stipend of up to three hundred dollars to cover out-of-pocket expenses incurred by the director relating to the program, provide reasonable benefits to the director, and as a nominal fee.
 Any stipend paid to the director shall not be a substitute for wages.
 The payment of a stipend to the director and/or the amount of the stipend shall not be conditioned upon or tied to the productivity of the director, the number of children or teams participating in the program, the amount of time the director spends engaged in activities related to the program, the proficiency or skill of the director, or the performance of any team or child participating in program activities.
 (Ord.
 1308A § 1, 2018).